 State of commercialization: Cement kilns in the United States, some European countries and a number of developing countries have been and are used to treat wastes contaminated with POPs (World Business Council, 2004: Formation and Release of POPs in the Cement Industry and Karstensen, 2006).

 Additional information: See the UNEP Technical guidelines on the environmentally sound co-processing of hazardous wastes in cement kilns (UNEP, 2011) and the Commission implementing decision 2013/163/EU establishing the best available techniques (BAT) conclusions under Directive 2010/75/EU on industrial emissions for the production of cement, lime and magnesium oxide, (European Commission, 2013b).
+High levels of HCB was released from a cement kiln incinerating HCB contaminated waste when the operators failed to follow technology requirements in order to destroy the POP content (Kundi, 2015).

 (f) Gas-phase chemical reduction (GPCR)